dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ### DataLoader
 > We use a first trick, ``padding``.

-Now, since all the addresses are not of the same size, it is impossible to batch them together since all tensor elements must have the same lengths.
+Now, since the addresses are not all of the same size, it is impossible to batch them together; recall that all tensor elements must have the same lengths.
 But there is a trick, padding!

 The idea is simple.
 We add *empty* tokens at the end of each sequence up to the longest one in a batch.
 For the word vectors, we add vectors of 0 as padding.
 For the tag indices, we pad with -100s.
 We do so because of the [cross-entropy loss](https://pytorch.org/docs/stable/generated/torch.nn.CrossEntropyLoss.html#torch.nn.CrossEntropyLoss) and the accuracy metric all ignore targets with values of -100.